david47k/spconnect/README.md

 ### Using a different codepage

 The default is to use UTF-8 for console input and output.
-You can use the system codepage instead by using the `-S` option.
+You can use the system codepage instead by using the `-s` option.
 You can check the system codepage and change it using the the windows built-in `mode con cp` command. e.g.:

 `mode con cp select=1251`